PEPPER PLANTS WILL BE AVAILABLE AT THE ROADSIDE STAND MAY 2026.

 This box contains peppers that range from 800,000 to 2,000,000 Scoville Units.
 Your mixed box could include:

-Chocolate Trinidad Scorpion, Death Spiral, 7 Pot Slimer, Genghis Khans Brain, Carolina Reaper, Viper, Komodo Dragon, Mustard Carolina Reaper, Primotalii, Reaper x Chupetinho, Chocolate Ghost, Peach Carolina Reaper, Apocalypse Scorpion, and MOAB Mustard Ghost
+Chocolate Trinidad Scorpion, Death Spiral, 7 Pot Slimer, Genghis Khans Brain, Carolina Reaper, Peach Ghost Jami, Komodo Dragon, Mustard Reaper, Primotalii, Andy's King BOC, Chocolate Ghost, Peach Carolina Reaper, Apocalypse Scorpion, and MOAB Mustard Ghost

 Half Box (12 Peppers)- $23